Joel Klatt: Early life

 Klatt was born in Arvada, Colorado.
 He was coached by his father, Gary, the head coach at Pomona High School in Arvada, Colorado.
 As a junior, he had four interceptions playing in the secondary, helping the team to a 9–3 record, and winning the Jefferson County league championship.
-As a senior at quarterback, he led the team to a 6–5 record, earned second-team all-state honors, and finished completing 78 of 125 passes (62.4%) for 1,250 yards and sixteen touchdowns.
-He played primarily at shortstop in baseball, earning first-team all-state in his senior year and helping his team finish as runner-ups in the state tournament.
-He set multiple records at his school in baseball: home runs (40), runs batted in (RBIs) (66), hits (51), and slugging percentage (1.226).
-He also set three summer school records: home runs (26), RBIs (99), and slugging percentage (1.147).
+As a senior at quarterback, he led the team to a 6–5 record, earned second-team all-state honors, and finished completing 78 of 125 passes (62.4%) for 1,250 yards and 16 touchdowns.
+He played primarily at shortstop in baseball, earning first-team all-state in his senior year and helping his team finish as runners-up in the state tournament.
+He set multiple records at his school in baseball: Home runs (40), runs batted in (RBIs) (66), hits (51), and slugging percentage (1.226).
+He also set three summer school records: Home runs (26), RBIs (99), and slugging percentage (1.147).
 He also played basketball as a guard.
 Klatt lettered in all three sports all four years of high school.

 Professional baseball

 Klatt was drafted in the 11th round of the 2000 Major League Baseball draft by the San Diego Padres as a third baseman.
-He played for the Arizona League Padres in Peoria, Arizona, that summer where he led the team with twelve doubles and batted .209 with one home run and 15 RBIs in 51 games.
-In 2001, he played for the Idaho Falls Padres, where he batted .208 with two home runs, ten RBIs, and three stolen bases in 45 games.
+He played for the Arizona League Padres in Peoria, Arizona, that summer where he led the team with 12 doubles and batted .209 with one home run and 15 RBIs in 51 games.
+In 2001, he played for the Idaho Falls Padres, where he batted .208 with two home runs, 10 RBIs, and three stolen bases in 45 games.
 In 2002, he told himself if he did not move up to the Class A-Advanced level, he would give college football a try.
 After he reported for spring training with the Eugene Emeralds, he realized he would never make it to the major leagues.
-He then left the team and walked-on at the University of Colorado.
+He then left the team and walked on at the University of Colorado.